 - failing to comply with a notice served by an inspector

-It is important to note that GB BPR and COPR apply in parallel – this means that compliance with COPR does not excuse a failure to comply with GB BPR, and vice versa.
+It’s important to note that GB BPR and EU BPR apply in parallel with COPR - this means that compliance with COPR does not excuse a failure to comply with GB BPR or EU BPR, and vice versa.

-Additionally, GB BPR and COPR apply in parallel with a number of other laws, including other general chemicals law such as UK REACH, GB CLP and General Product Safety (GPS) Regulations – this means that compliance with GB BPR and COPR does not excuse a failure to comply with another law, and vice versa.
+Additionally, GB BPR, EU BPR and COPR apply in parallel with a number of other laws, including other general chemicals law such as REACH, CLP and General Product Safety (GPS) Regulations - this means that compliance with GB BPR, EU BPR and COPR does not excuse a failure to comply with another law, and vice versa.

-Where HSE determines it is appropriate to prosecute a person for an offence, they may be tried:
+Where HSE determines it’s appropriate to prosecute a person for an offence, they may be tried:

-- summarily – eg in the Magistrates' Courts in England and Wales or by summary complaint in the Sheriff Court in Scotland
+- summarily – for example, in the Magistrates' Courts in England and Wales or by summary complaint in the Sheriff Court in Scotland

-- on indictment – eg in the Crown Courts in England and Wales or by solemn proceedings in the Sheriff Court in Scotland
+- on indictment – for example, in the Crown Courts in England and Wales or by solemn proceedings in the Sheriff Court in Scotland

-- the offence was committed under COPR or GB BPR
+- the offence was committed under GB BPR, EU BPR or COPR

 - the conviction was summary or on indictment

-- the offence was committed in England, Wales or Scotland
+- the offence was committed in England, Wales, Scotland or Northern Ireland